-- More than 1 in 10 persons in Singapore have constipation. - There is no definite number of times you need to visit the bathroom to have a bowel movement.
-It varies from person to person, ranging from three times a day to three times a week, which is considered normal. - You don't actually need to have a bowel movement at least once a day.
-This false belief may lead to unnecessary use of laxatives. - Not passing motion does not result in 'poisons' retaining inside the - For a person with severe constipation, taking too much fibre
+- More than 1 in 10 people in Singapore have constipation. - There is no definite number of times you need to visit the bathroom to have a bowel movement.
+It varies from person to person, ranging from three times a day to three times a week, which may be considered normal. - You don't actually need to have a bowel movement at least once a day.
+This false belief may lead to unnecessary use of laxatives. - · Not passing motion will not result in 'poisons' developing inside the body. - For a person with severe constipation, taking too much fibre can worsen the constipation.